The Lenox Land Trust 2022 Annual Meeting was held Thursday, November 10th, at 6:00 pm at the Lenox Library (18 Main Street).

 At our 2019 annual meeting in November, two new board members were appointed.
 Sarah Hatch is a 4th generation resident of the Berkshires.
 Having summered in the Berkshires as a child, she has returned in retirement and settled in Lenox.
 Her great grandparents contributed land to the Lenox Reservoir.
 Her grandfather took the lead in forming the Stockbridge Bowl Association and her parents and uncles were instrumental in working with the Berkshire Natural Resources Council to preserve not only Yokum Ridge but also in persuading the Tennessee Gas Company to create Olivia’s Overlook.

-Our second new board member, Zachary Adams, is a lifelong naturalist and educator, working full-time for Mass Audubon Berkshire Sanctuaries, at Pleasant Valley Sanctuary.
+Our second new board member in 2019, Zachary Adams, is a lifelong naturalist and educator, working full-time for Mass Audubon Berkshire Sanctuaries, at Pleasant Valley Sanctuary.
 He comes to us from Pennsylvania, where he majored in environmental science.
 In 2020, he assumed the role of president of the LLT board.

 Snowshoe Hikes (with only a few inches of snow, we instead used micro-spikes) were be led by Ken Kelly on Wednesday, February 19 and Saturday, February 22, 2020, both on the 111-acre Toole Wildlife Preserve.
 Seven folks joined him on Wednesday, and three on Saturday.
 See photos below.
 All were fascinated by the property & eagerly anticipating public access in the future.

 We had a beaver slap its tail at us, studied its newly built beaver lodge, flushed a pair of mallards, and saw fox, coyote and black bear sign.